textpattern/textpattern.github.io/tags/comment_name.md

 category: tags
 published: true
 title: "Comment name"
-Description: The comment_name tag is used to display a link using the commenter's name as text.
+description: The comment_name tag is used to display a link using the commenter's name as text.
 tags:
   - Comment tags
 ---